 This page includes both points of guidance and points of law, drawing from the latest advice of Government, NHS, and our local police and local authorities.
 Their advice is, understandably, constantly evolving so do follow the links in blue text for the latest information.
 You can also find links to the latest news and guidance on Dorset Dogs Facebook.
 Page last updated 25 July.

 Alongside being able to exercise as many times as we wish and being able to drive to an outdoor place to do so we may:

 ‘…..spend time outdoors, including private gardens and other outdoor spaces, in groups of up to six people from different households, following social distancing guidelines.’
-For further details of new guidance from 1st June just follow the ‘Government Coronovirus FAQs’ link below.
+For further details of the latest guidance just follow the ‘Government Coronovirus FAQs’ link below.

 So we may walk our dogs more often and go to more places to do so, bearing in mind that we are advised to avoid crowds and that it may be a while before all the places we love to walk with our dogs are able to open, so the managers can put in place measures to open safely.

 With lots of us able to enjoy more exercise with our dogs it’s even more important to follow the doggy do code to ensure that we are welcome and can enjoy our walks knowing that we are not harming the places we visit nor the wild or farm animals or other people there.